WikiEducationFoundation/WikiEduDashboard/docs/contributing.md

 - [MediaWiki API Sandbox](https://en.wikipedia.org/wiki/Special%3aApiSandbox)
 - [Quarry](http://quarry.wmflabs.org/): Public querying interface for the Labs replica database.
 Very useful for testing SQL queries and for figuring out what data is available.
 - [Guide to the front end](frontend.md)
 - [Vagrant](https://github.com/marxarelli/wikied-vagrant): a configuration to quickly get a development environment up and running using Vagrant.
-If you already have VirtualBox and/or Vagrant on your machine, this is probably the simplest way to set up a dev environment.
+If you already have VirtualBox and/or Vagrant on your machine, this might be a simple way to set up a dev environment.
+However, it is not actively maintained.
+If you try it and run into problems, let us know!

 #### Code Style
 This project adheres as strictly as possible to the community [Ruby Style Guide](https://github.com/bbatsov/ruby-style-guide).
 [Rubocop](https://github.com/bbatsov/rubocop) is used for this purpose and its associated editor integrations are highly recommended for contributors.

+The project has a mix of templating and compiled languages, including both erb and haml for Rails templates, and a mix of coffeescript, cjsx, pure javascript, and jsx for the frontend.
+We're trying to standardize on haml, javascript, and jsx for everything. **Please use haml, javascript, and/or jsx** for new files; erb, coffeescript, and cjsx are deprecated.

 #### Tests
 Please see the more complete document on [testing](testing.md).
+Pull requests should be passing for both the Ruby test suite (`rake spec`) and the javascript test suite (`npm test`).
+Ideally, pull requests should include new tests for any new features, as well.

 #### Translations
-Copy translations live at /config/locales and the fallback for missing strings is `en`. [i18n.js](https://github.com/fnando/i18n-js) is used to make these translations available on the frontend.
-The JS files providing the translations to the front end must be regenerated whenever a change is made by running `rake i18n:js:export`.
+Interface message translations live at /config/locales and the fallback for missing strings is `en`. [i18n.js](https://github.com/fnando/i18n-js) is used to make these translations available on the frontend.
+If you add a new interface message, you should add it to both `en.yml` (the default language) and `qqq.yml` (the message documentation file, to help translators understand the meaning and context of the message).

 To help translate the interface, please visit [translatewiki.net](https://translatewiki.net/wiki/Translating:Wiki_Ed_Dashboard).

+#### Schema changes
+Migrations that change the schema should be as isolated as possible.
+If existing tables are being modified, each migration should change only one column.
+Data migrations should be done with separate migrations, rather than combined into the same migration as a schema change.

+If your changes modify the model schema, please regenerate `erd.pdf` and regenerate the model schema annotations.
+		$ `rake erd orientation=vertical`
+		$ `annotate`

+Also, ensure that the corresponding schema.rb changes only reflect the new migrations.

-## Pre-push checklist
+## Pull request checklist
+- Rebase your branch on master if it is behind.
+- Optionally, squash your work into a single commit.
 - If you have added any external libraries via a package manager please ensure that you have updated the proper dependency list (`bower.json`, `package.json`, or `Gemfile`).

-- If your changes modify the model schema please regenerate `erd.pdf`.

-		$ rake erd orientation=vertical

-- If your changes include copy changes please ensure that you are using the i18n pipeline and that you have regenerated the front-end i18n JS files.

-		$ rake i18n:js:export

-- If your changes modify the JS or CSS of the application (or if you have added external libraries via Bower or NPM) you must rebuild fingerprinted assets (for proper cache busting).
-This will add some gunk to your `git status`as the old assets will be deleted and the new assets must be added.

-		$ gulp build